owenvellegas/hotel-discovery-map/README.md

-# Seattle Hotels
+# Seattle Hotel Discovery Map

-A modern web application for exploring hotels in Seattle with an interactive map interface.
+A web application for exploring hotels in Seattle with an interactive map interface.

 ## Features

 - Interactive Mapbox map with hotel markers
 - Hotel clustering for better visualization
 - Search and filter functionality
-- Responsive design with modern UI
+- Responsive design with UI components
 - Real-time hotel data display

 ## Technologies Used